If you’ve surfed around Treksplorer at all you’ll already know this: I love Central Europe.

 Anyone with a little adventure in their blood, however, will tell you that Slovakia’s best experienced outdoors.
 Home to the southern half of the High Tatras, central Slovakia is a hiker’s dream.
 The area teems with brilliant alpine trails, hiding waterfalls and lakes among its forested slopes that’ll take your breath away, while, in winter, the Tatras become one of Central Europe’s top skiing destinations.

 Getting ready to plan a trip to Slovakia?
 Here are a few planning resources to help you out:

 Not long ago the diminutive Central European nation of Slovenia was among Europe’s best hidden gems.
 I’m sad to announce that the days of having this little nirvana all to ourselves might officially be over.

 No country in Central Europe has surged in popularity more in recent years than Slovenia.
 (And, trust me, it’s not because of Melania Trump.)

 Whereas much of Central Europe allures wth its cities, Slovenia flashes its natural assets to grasp your attention.
 Mind-blowing alpine scenery, deep gorges carved out by mighty rivers, and emerald glacial lakes await the outdoors adventurer on any a visit to Slovenia.

 And if that’s not enough, simply glance at the graceful streets and bridges of Ljubljana under the summer sun or watch Lake Bled wake with a light mist hanging above and it’ll be enough to convince you that Slovenia’s a place you can’t miss.

 Want to plan a trip to Slovenia?
-Here are a few resources to help you out:
+Here are a few resources from our Slovenia Travel Guide to help you out: